kaltura/playkit-js-env-manager/README.md

   * start dev server

 **Dev mode stop - flow:**
+* for each playkit-js-* repo, do:
+  * if repo is configured as link:
+    * clean dist
+    * unlink repo
+* for kaltura-player-js repo, do:
+  * for each playkit-js-* repo in package.json dependencies:
+    * if repo is configured as link:
+      * unlink repo
+      * add repo
+  * build

 ## Compatibility

 This tool has been tested only on Mac OS.